- 3/4 cup all-purpose flour*

 - Preheat oven to 375°F.

-- Butter and flour an 8 or 9 inch round cake pan, cut a round piece of parchment paper and line bottom of pan and set aside.
+- Butter and flour an 8 or 9 inch square cake pan, cut a square piece of parchment paper and line bottom of pan and set aside.
 Sift together flour and baking powder and set aside.

 - Separate eggs, make sure that no egg yolk enters egg whites as egg whites do not whip when traces of yolk is present.